mjr912/JM-Mar-2023-Demo/README.md

 # Classes:
  This application consists of the following classes

- >1.
-Login and ForgetPassword classes: These classes are responsible for the login into the system and to know the password if the user forgot it.
+ >1. **Login and ForgetPassword classes**: These classes are responsible for the login into the system and to know the password if the user forgot it.
- >2.
-Main class: This class is reponsible for selecting the various operation to be done in this application.
+ >2. **Main class**: This class is reponsible for selecting the various operation to be done in this application.
- >3.
-DeleteEmployee: This class is to delete an employee data from the database.
+ >3. **DeleteEmployee**: This class is to delete an employee data from the database.
- >4.
-ViewEmployee: This class is responsible to view the employee data.
+ >4. **ViewEmployee**: This class is responsible to view the employee data.
- >5.
-AddEmployee: This class is responsible for adding an employee information into the database.
+ >5. **AddEmployee**: This class is responsible for adding an employee information into the database.

 # Prerequisites

-MySQL Database: This application uses MySQL database for storing the employee data.
+**MySQL Database**: This application uses MySQL database for storing the employee data.
 Create a database named employeeDetails for storing the employee information and Admin for storing the admin credentials.
 The db_admin.sql contains the sql query used to create the admin table for login and db_employeeDetails.sql contains the sql query used to create the employeeDetails table for storing the employee details.

 # Installation